Consultation is now closed

-The ACCC has released a set of draft guidelines covering the ACCC’s assessment framework and process for the new merger regime.
-We invite you to make a submission with your feedback.
+The ACCC released a set of draft guidelines covering the ACCC’s assessment framework and process for the new merger regime.
+We invited you to make a submission with your feedback.

-Informed by the issues raised in submissions received, we anticipate that we'll arrange meetings with a range of stakeholders.
+Consultation is now closed.
+Thank you for your feedback.
+We are reviewing the issues raised in submissions received.
+We anticipate that we'll arrange meetings with a range of stakeholders.

-Following consultation, we will update the guidelines before the voluntary notifications begin on 1 July 2025.
+The guidelines will be updated before the voluntary notifications begin on 1 July 2025.

 To be alerted on the status of the guidelines, subscribe to merger reform updates.